-The slide from GCM shown in Figure 8.6 provides a visual introduction to civil society stakeholders of a randomized controlled trial from the perspective of a trial participant.
+This slide from GCM provides a visual introduction to civil society stakeholders of the notion of a randomized controlled trial from the perspective of a trial participant.

 Use props when you present scientific information.
 Props can help you explain concepts in an engaging way.
 Props make a presentation more interesting and memorable (see Box 8.4).